-Are females better than males as physicians?
+Are females better than males as physicians? - A remarkable study

 The authors started from a provocative premise – that “career interruptions for childrearing, higher rates of part-time employment, and greater tradeoffs between home and work responsibilities may compromise the quality of care provided by female physicians.”

-Thus, the stated objective of the study was to examine if there was data-driven evidence that women physicians provided lower quality care.
+Thus, the stated objective of the study was to examine if there was data-driven evidence that women physicians provided lower-quality care.
 Examining a nationally representative database of hospitalized Medicare fee-for-service beneficiaries, the authors found that those cared for primarily by female hospitalists had lower 30-day mortality and fewer 30-day re-hospitalizations compared to those cared for by male hospitalists.

 How much of a buzz has this article created?
 As of this writing, it has been read almost 200,000 times and downloaded more than 15,400 times, and will likely be one of the most read papers in the history of JAMA and its spinoff journals.
 Judging by the heated online response, it also may be remembered as one of the most viciously criticized studies ever published.

 Why is this study actually pretty cool?

 The arguments against the JAMA Internal Medicine study are standard criticisms that would apply to almost any observational study, and the authors have addressed many of them already with much patience, eloquence, and good humor.
 However, I will highlight a few issues here.

 First, while the study is observational, dismissing it entirely on those grounds is a little pat.
 In the last 20 years, we’ve come a long way with our appreciation about the value of well-designed observational studies.
 In fact, most of the research on which our practice is based is observational.
 Among observational studies, the ideal situation is a quasi-experimental design, or “natural experiment,” in which some circumstance essentially randomizes people to one condition or the other.